odintheprotector/odintheprotector.github.io/_posts/2024-07-13-osctf-forensic.md

 ![image](https://github.com/user-attachments/assets/ea01c679-d2e7-451f-a665-0435bc78b875)

-From here I can realise that our function are trying to decode that string. based on their function, I rewrote a Python script for automatic decoding:
+From here I can realise that our function are trying to decode that string.
+Based on their function, I rewrote a Python script for automatic decoding:

 ```
 def decode_string(encoded_string, decode_table, encoded_substitution):